Brian Johnson (American football coach): Professional

-After going undrafted in the 2009 NFL draft, he was invited to the Green Bay Packers' rookie mini-camp, along with Tulsa quarterback David Johnson.
+After going undrafted in the 2009 NFL draft, he was invited to the Green Bay Packers' rookie minicamp, along with Tulsa quarterback David Johnson.
 He was not signed by an NFL team, but the Winnipeg Blue Bombers of the Canadian Football League were reportedly interested in him.
 Johnson was selected in the inaugural United Football League (UFL) draft by the New York Sentinels.
 He signed with the team on August 5, 2009, but was released on September 28, 2009.